Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 And many of the digital-first products are a result of millennial influence.
 As Richard Hartley, CEO & Co-Founder of Cytora puts it in Gina Clarke’s “How Your Insurance Quote Is Powered By A.I.” article…

-“Millennial consumer behavior is forcing irreversible changes across financial services leading to the emergence of digital-first and app-based services for banking, loans, mortgages, and investment.
-As the millennial cohort start their own companies and move into decision-making roles in business, commercial insurance is beginning to undergo the same revolution.”
+“Millennial consumer behavior is forcing irreversible changes across financial services, leading to the emergence of digital-first and app-based services for banking, loans, mortgages, and investment.
+As the millennial cohort starts their own companies and moves into decision-making roles in business, commercial insurance is beginning to undergo the same revolution.”

 Given millennials and Gen Z are quickly making up a majority of the buyers in the insurance market – what should traditional insurers do?